Minouche Shafik: Gaza Solidarity Encampment

 On 29 April 2024, Shafik announced that negotiations with student protesters stalled and that the "university will not divest from Israel".
 She requested NYPD intervention for the second time in two weeks the following day, leading to the arrest of an additional 108 individuals.
 She also requested an NYPD presence through at least 17 May, two days after the scheduled commencement, which she later cancelled on 6 May.
 Instead, Shafik conferred degrees via e-mail.
 The Columbia Faculty of Arts and Sciences initiated a vote of no-confidence on 10 May.
 The motion criticised Shafik's decisions to have students arrested and impose a campus lock-down with an on-going police presence.
 It also said her plans to fire and investigate faculty members for comments they made about Israel were "clear violations" of academic freedom.
 It passed on 16 May, with 65 percent of the 709 professors voting in favor of the resolution.

+According to Jason Brownlee, Minouche Shafik's invocation of Title VI of the Civil Rights Act of 1964 in her April 29, 2024 statement was legally incoherent but provided "shield and sword for her actions as university president" to justify "pitting cops against demonstrators."
+Brownlee writes that "Shafik and her peers sought to wrap their suppression of pro-Palestine advocacy in the mantle of America’s civil rights traditions", and thereby "denied pro-Palestine groups’ claim to civil rights of their own."

 On 14 August 2024, Shafik resigned from the presidency.
 Following her resignation, she announced that she would be accepting a role with the Secretary of State for Foreign, Commonwealth and Development Affairs to chair a review of the British government's approach to international development.